-Wipe the keys from the back to the front and don’t scrub them too hard as this can damage the surface.
-Since ivory is a kind of dental bone, the calcium and fatty acids in the milk will help extend the longevity of the keys.
+Wipe the keys from the back to the front, and don’t scrub them too hard as this can damage the surface.
+Since ivory is a kind of dental bone, the calcium and fatty acids in the milk will help extend the keys’ longevity.

 How to care for your piano keys

-- Wash your hands often: always keep the piano clean by washing your hands before playing it.
+Please wash your hands often: always keep the piano clean by washing your hands before playing it.
+Don’t let yourself be inert and unenlightened about how to disinfect piano keys and adequately know how to clean a piano keyboard.
 It’s also wise to wipe the keys after you’re done playing to keep dust and dirt particles off the ivory keys.

 - Direct sunlight: if the keys are made of pure ivory, you may opt to expose them in direct sunlight.
-Direct sunlight actually bleaches the ivory keys allowing them to brighten up.
-Also, to protect the keys from dust and dirt, consider covering the top with a long cover and only open it when you’re playing the piano.
+Direct sunlight bleaches the ivory keys allowing them to brighten up.
+Also, to protect the keys from dust and dirt, consider covering the top with an extended cover and only open it when you’re playing the piano.

-- Avoid using sprays around the piano: air fresheners and other aerosol products should not be sprayed anywhere near the piano as they can easily damage the ivory keys and cause them to yellow over time.
+- Avoid using sprays around the piano: Air fresheners and other aerosol products should not be sprayed anywhere near the piano.
+They can easily damage the ivory keys and cause them to yellow over time.

 How to clean yellowed ivory piano keys

 Pianos made from genuine ivory are hard to come by these days.
-This is due to strict rules that have totally prohibited the manufacture of such pianos thanks to the recent wildlife conservation act.
-So, if you have a piano or a decoration made of ivory that means it’s simply an antique.
+Natural ivory in some countries is totally under embargo and can come at extraordinary prices and with difficulties to find.
+Grand pianos and some upright pianos come with ivory, and with them comes special extra care. quite rare, we can say, but those are most wanted.
+This is due to strict rules that have prohibited such pianos’ manufacture, thanks to the recent wildlife conservation act.
+So, if you have a piano or a decoration made of ivory, that means it’s merely an antique.

-We mentioned earlier that most piano keys made from ivory are definitely antiques.
+We mentioned earlier that most piano keys made from ivory are antiques.
+Ivory has many remarkable properties and demands dedication.
 Due to this reason, their keys tend to yellow with time due to age and use.
-To restore them back to their natural whiteness, you, of course, need to clean them but, with a different approach.
+To restore them to their natural whiteness, you, of course, need to clean them but with a different approach.

-Unlike cleaning plastic piano keys, ivory keys cannot be restored back to their original color using household cleaners and bleaches as they can damage the keys beyond repair.
+Unlike cleaning plastic piano keys, ivory keys cannot be resurrected to their original color using household cleaners and bleaches as they can damage the keys beyond repair.
 So, having done enough research across the web, here’s a step-by-step procedure on how to clean yellowed ivory piano keys.